williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 {% api_lifecycle beta %}

-A consent represents a resource owner&#8217;s explicit permission to allow a certain application to access scopes.
+A consent represents a resource owner&#8217;s explicit permission to allow an application to access resources protected by scopes.
 This is separated from tokens because a consent can outlast a token, and there can be multiple tokens with varying sets of scopes derived from a single consent.
 When an application comes back and needs to get a new access token, it may not need to prompt the user for consent if they have already consented to the specified scopes.
-Consents will remain valid until the user manually revokes them, or until the user or application is deactivated.
+Consents remain valid until the user manually revokes them, or until the user, application, authorization server or scope is deactivated or deleted.

 ### List Grants
 {:.api .api-operation}